cycle/docs/docs/en/intro/install.md

     new Annotated\TableInheritance($classLocator),  // register STI/JTI
     new Annotated\MergeColumns(),                   // add @Table column declarations new Schema\Generator\GenerateRelations(),       // generate entity relations
-    new Schema\Generator\ValidateEntities(),        // make sure all entity schemas are correct new Schema\Generator\RenderTables(),            // declare table schemas
+    new Schema\Generator\GenerateModifiers(),       // generate changes from schema modifiers new Schema\Generator\ValidateEntities(),        // make sure all entity schemas are correct new Schema\Generator\RenderTables(),            // declare table schemas
-    new Schema\Generator\RenderRelations(),         // declare relation keys and indexes new Annotated\MergeIndexes(),                   // add @Table column declarations new Schema\Generator\SyncTables(),              // sync table changes to database new Schema\Generator\GenerateTypecast(),        // typecast non string columns ]);
+    new Schema\Generator\RenderRelations(),         // declare relation keys and indexes new Schema\Generator\RenderModifiers(),         // render all schema modifiers new Annotated\MergeIndexes(),                   // add @Table column declarations new Schema\Generator\SyncTables(),              // sync table changes to database new Schema\Generator\GenerateTypecast(),        // typecast non string columns ]);
 ```

 > We will explain what each generator is doing in later sections.
-Please note, while computing your schema `SyncTables`
+Please note, while compiling your schema `SyncTables`
 > will automatically adjust your database structure!
 Do not use it on a real database!

 The resulted schema can be passed to the ORM.